Kucong: Living conditions

 The people are considered as invisible people since they have little contact with other ethnic groups and they also seldom let traders see them when they sell their wares to buy some necessities.
 Their houses are small and narrow and a house consists of a single room without divisions and without windows.
 The fire is in the center, where the family members sleep with their livestock.
 Today, they still keep a semi-nomadic existence, living mainly from hunting and gathering; and government subsidies.
 Kucong children also have difficulty going to school because the medium of instruction in schools near the places they live in is Mandarin.

 Wang Zhengyun

 1989 Tiananmen Square protests leader Wang Zhengyun was an ethnic Kucong and at the time a student of the Central University for Nationalities.
-He also had the distinction of being only member of the Kucon ethnicity minority group to be studying at a university.
+He also had the distinction of being only member of the Kucong ethnicity minority group to be studying at a university.
 Zhengyun was arrested in July 1989 and released two years later to return to his village in the Yunnan countryside.